So you’re looking for a new pair of headphones for your Chromebook (or earbuds).

 For a Chromebook, these headphones are 100% compatible.
 The connector is a sturdy and durable metal connector that works perfectly for Chromebooks.
 No complaints.
 Just plug and play.

-The cable is 1.5 meters and is tangle-free, which is the only reason I bought this.
+The cable is 6.5 feet meters and is tangle-free.
+I only like the extra-long cord length which gives you freedom of mobility, which is the only reason I bought this.
 And yes.
 It really does keep the cable from forming kinks and tangling.
 Less clutter means more happiness.

 They get scratched up from constantly adjusting them, but they work just fine and the sound quality is on-par.
 The earpads are protein leather and are quite nice.
 No professional studio quality, but decent enough for everyday casual use.